CarlosAMolina/microservice-apis-python/README.md

 - A collection of object types.
 - Queries and mutations.

 A GraphQL API specification is called a schema, and it’s written in a standard called Schema Definition Language (SDL).
-Note that the object types can be called schemas too.
+Note that the object types can be called schemas or schema model too.

 ### Type system (object types and properties)